liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 For further information see the [Liqo Installation Guide](/user/gettingstarted/install/#custom-install).

 Before proceding with the installation of [KubernetesOnDesktop](https://github.com/netgroup-polito/KubernetesOnDesktop) in one of the two clusters, wait for all the `pod`s in `liqo.io` `namespace` to be up and running in both clusters.
-You can check it by executing `kubectl get pod -n liqo.io` in both clusters.
+You can check it by executing `kubectl get pod -n liqo` in both clusters.

 Due to the fact that both (virtual) machines share the same subnet, each liqo cluster will automatically join the foreign one!
 See the liqo [Discovery](/user/configure/discovery/) and [Peering](/user/gettingstarted/peer/) documentation.